AleksVo1/petsmart/README.md

     }
 }`

-5. **Customize and Extend:** Modify and extend the test cases as needed for your testing requirements.
+4.**Customize and Extend:** Modify and extend the test cases as needed for your testing requirements.
 You can create additional test cases and page object classes to cover various scenarios.

 ### Test Cases
 The test cases provided in this repository cover the following scenarios: